 Just a reminder, these are the products I used for this project that you can get on Amazon.
 Disclosure: This post contains affiliate links from Amazon and/or Cricut.
 I receive a small commission at no cost to you when you make a purchase using my links

 Cutting HTV with a Cricut

-If you are using a specialty iron on, turn your dial to “Custom” and search for the type of vinyl on the drop down menu.
-If you are using a maker, select “iron on” or whatever type of iron on you are using in the drop down menu
+If you are using a specialty iron on, turn your dial to “Custom” and search for the type of vinyl on the drop-down menu.
+If you are using a Cricut Maker, select “iron on” or whatever type of iron on you are using in the drop-down menu